Cozyzheng/Coastal_Wetlands_Monitoring_UAV/README.md

 ## Coastal_Wetlands_Monitoring_UAV
 Code for 'Coastal Wetland Vegetation Classification Using Pixel-Based, Object-Based and Deep Learning Methods Based on RGB-UAV'

-The data that support the findings of this study are available upon request from the authors.
+'''The data that support the findings of this study are available upon request from the authors.'''

+### E-mail:
-E-mail: 19210700109@fudan.edu.cn
+19210700109@fudan.edu.cn

+### Affilitiaon:
-Affilitiaon: Ministry of Education Key Laboratory for Biodiversity Science and Ecological Engineering, National Obser-vations and Research Station for Wetland Ecosystems of the Yangtze Estuary, and Shanghai Institute of EcoChongming (SIEC), Fudan University, Shanghai 200433, People’s Republic of China
+Ministry of Education Key Laboratory for Biodiversity Science and Ecological Engineering, National Obser-vations and Research Station for Wetland Ecosystems of the Yangtze Estuary, and Shanghai Institute of EcoChongming (SIEC), Fudan University, Shanghai 200433, People’s Republic of China

-Citation:
+### Citation:
 MDPI and ACS Style
 Zheng, J.-Y.; Hao, Y.-Y.; Wang, Y.-C.; Zhou, S.-Q.; Wu, W.-B.; Yuan, Q.; Gao, Y.; Guo, H.-Q.; Cai, X.-X.; Zhao, B. Coastal Wetland Vegetation Classification Using Pixel-Based, Object-Based and Deep Learning Methods Based on RGB-UAV.
 Land 2022, 11, 2039. https://doi.org/10.3390/land11112039